• Skip to primary navigation

 We weren’t disappointed.
 The chowder was brimming with seafood, creamy potatoes, and chunky carrots.
 Little pops of sweetness were provided by juicy corn kernels.
 And it was all swimming in a deliciously thick, creamy sauce.
 It was served with seeded Irish soda bread, which we used to wipe every last drop out of the bowl.

-You can get the complete list of ingredients and full instructions on how to make Irish Seafood Chowder on the printable recipe card at the end of this post.
+**You can get the complete list of ingredients and full instructions for making Irish seafood chowder on the printable recipe card at the end of this post**

-• 1 small tin good quality whole kernel sweetcorn including the liquid – I like to use Green Giant because it is so sweet, and has a lovely crunchy texture.
+• Sweetcorn including the liquid - I like to use canned sweetcorn made by Green Giant because it is so sweet, and has a lovely crunchy texture.
+Substitute with fresh corn kernels if you have any, or defrosted frozen sweetcorn.

 • Salt and freshly ground black pepper to your own taste.